Last Updated on October 2, 2024 by Amrita

 It is also important to note that passive investors typically do not meet these criteria and therefore cannot take advantage of the same tax benefits.

 So if you are looking to actively manage your properties and reap the financial rewards, be sure to keep detailed records of all your real estate activities and track your hours closely.
-This will not only help you qualify as a real estate professional but also ensure that you are maximizing your deductions come tax time.

 Maximize Your Investment by Deducting Property Taxes